jgwentworth92/GutenbergV2/readme.md

 docker-compose up --build
 ```

-This will build and start all the services defined in your `docker-compose.yml` file.
+This will build and start all the services required.

+The Kafka UI is used to import repos to process.
+It can be accessed at [http://localhost:8080/](http://localhost:8080/).

+### In order to add a repo:

+1. Open the Web UI

+2. Select "Topics" from the left-hand menu.
+If the menu is hidden, click on the hamburger icon on the top left.

+3. Click on "repos-topic" from the list of topics.

+4. Click on the "Produce Message" button on the top right.

+5. Enter the GitHub repo URL in the "Message Value" field, with this format:

+    ```json
+    {
+	\\"owner": "octocat",
+	\\"repo_name": "Hello-World"
+    }
+    ```
+   Make sure it is a public repo, or it is a repo you currently have access to via the GitHub token in the `.env` file.

+6. Click on the "Produce Message" button at the bottom of the dialog to add the repo to the topic.

+The system will automatically process the repo and generate summaries using the LLM, via the provider specified in the `.env` file.

+The Qdrant Web UI is used to see the generated summaries.
+It can be accessed at [http://localhost:6333/dashboard#/collections](http://localhost:6333/dashboard#/collections).

+## Configuration

+The application configuration is managed using Pydantic settings.
+Modify the `config/config_setting.py` file to update the configuration settings.

-## Running the Dataflows
+## Running the Dataflows Manually

-To run the dataflows, use the following command format, replacing `(filename)` with the actual filename of the dataflow script without the `.py` extension:
+The system runs the dataflows automatically.
+To run the dataflows manually, use the following command format, replacing `(filename)` with the actual filename of the dataflow script without the `.py` extension:

 ```sh
 python -m bytewax.run -w3 dataflows.(filename)